Testing a Flask framework with Pytest

 Why use Flask?

-Many development teams use Flask because it does not make decisions about which database to use or what the default parser is.
-All that can be changed with modifications, which makes it extensible and flexible for emerging development needs.
+Flask is a lightweight web framework written in Python.
+Flask comes preinstalled with only the core features so that you can pick customizations depending on the requirements of your project.
+Flask does not make decisions about which database to use or what the default parser is.
+All that can be changed with modifications, which makes it extensible and flexible for the emerging needs of your development team.

 What is Pytest and how do I use it?